timscott/react-devise/README.md

   authorize={currentUser => {{
     authorized: currentUser.isAdmin,
     redirectTo: {
-      path: '/unauthorized'
+      pathname: '/unauthorized'
     }
   }}
 />
 ```

-`redirectTo` defaults to the login route.
+`redirectTo` is a react-router [location](https://reacttraining.com/react-router/web/api/Redirect) which defaults to the login route.
 However, keep in mind that the login component redirects to the referrer when `currentUser.isLoggedIn` equals `true`.
 This can ___cause a redirect loop___.
 So normally you should provide a custom unauthorized route.

 > **ATTENTION**: _`PrivateRoute` does **not** protect your server.
 It only prevents routing to client components.
 It would be very easy for a user to circumvent.
 Your server must handle authorization of any calls that originate from private routes or anywhere in your client application._